tmonks/100-days-of-code/log.md

 ## Day 71: November 7, Friday
 D71 #100DaysOfCode
 After much Googling and trial & error, I finally figured out how to get consistent heights on the Bootstrap cards on my personal website 😅 Adjusted the section padding to work better on mobile.
 Hoping to move on soon; I miss building new projects!

+## Day 72: November 8, Saturday
+D72 #100DaysOfCode
+Took my laptop to do some coding while my family was looking around in Barnes & Noble ☕️ Completed my first 4kyu kata on Codewars and ranked up to 5kyu 😁 Man these challenges are addicting.
+Once I start one, I can't stop thinking about it until it's solved!